gistya/SwiftUniversalTuringMachinePlayground/README.md

 Prints:
 `20221420062002242000620002211420000620000224206`

-To copy such a result out of the playground:
+To copy such a result out of the playground on iPad Playgrounds app:

 ```
+import UIKit

 UIPasteboard.general.string = base7
 ```